HMS Theseus (R64): Korean War

-In 1950, with the beginning of the Korean War, the Theseus was deployed to Korea to commence standard carrier operations.
+In 1950, with the beginning of the Korean War, Theseus was deployed to Korea to commence standard carrier operations.
 Her first operation involved suppressing enemy defences and communications at Chinnampo, among other locations.
 Her second operational patrol involved only Combat Air Patrols (CAP) because her take-off weight capacity was limited by a dysfunctional catapult, and thus aircraft were unable to be armed with rockets and bombs.
 Her third operational duty was as part of the Commonwealth Task Force.
 Theseus sailed with accompanying ships from Sasebo in Japan.
 The carrier's aircraft launched successful air strikes on bridges, North Korean troops, and other opportune targets.
-HMS Theseus' operations in the Korean War primarily concentrated on the Chinnampo area, resulting in widespread damage to the area.
+Her operations in the Korean War primarily concentrated on the Chinnampo area, resulting in widespread damage to the area.

 During her fourth operational patrol, which began in December of 1950, aircraft from Theseus sighted and fired on numerous land vehicles in the north of the separated country.
 Many of the targeted vehicles were destroyed.
 Soon afterwards, Chinese troops became the target of attacks from the carrier's aircraft, which had completed over 1,630 hours in the air and had fired over 1,400 rockets by the completion of their fourth tour.

 On 5 January 1951, Theseus began her fifth operational patrol supporting the American 25th Division, who were fighting south of Osan in South Korea.
 On 15 January Theseus achieved the milestone of 1,000 accident-free landings.
 The Carrier Air Group (CAG) were awarded the Boyd Trophy for a remarkable operational tour of duty that included many firsts for pilots and aircrew.